VukasinPantic/Bosch/DEVGUIDELINE.md

 ## Error Handling

-- Catch and handle exceptions by using try/except blocks, wherever necessary
+- Catch and handle exceptions by using try/except blocks, whenever there's possibility of error
 - Avoid catching broad exceptions like Exception unless necessary
 - **Custom exceptions** for domain-specific error handling